NAHJ/2018-coding-track/src/pages/blog/2018-07-12-think-like-a-programmer.md

 > **Stir in onions, garlic, salt, rice and paprika in pot**

 <iframe height="400px" width="100%" src="https://repl.it/@CarlaAstudillo/LoopSample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+### The Similarities Between the Languages

+Just like Spanish, French and Italian have their similarities in language, so do the programming languages.

+Let's take the same the loop, written in a language called Javascript, from above:

+<iframe height="400px" width="100%" src="https://repl.it/@CarlaAstudillo/LoopSample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+This is the same loop written in a language called Python:

+<iframe height="400px" width="100%" src="https://repl.it/@CarlaAstudillo/Loopsampleinpython?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+This is the same loop written in a language called Ruby:

+<iframe height="400px" width="100%" src="https://repl.it/@CarlaAstudillo/LoopSampleinRuby?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>